-A-26130 \texttt{Bagpipes} fits adopting delayed, exponential, and double power-law SFHs suggest a best-fit $\log \text{M}/\text{M}_\odot \sim$ 8.78, with fairly high dust-obscuration ($\text{A}_\text{v} \sim$ 3), located at $z\sim$2.
-While these fits also reveal a high-redshift tail, the solution volume for such scenarios remains minimal.
-In contrast, a log-normal SFH fit implies a slightly higher mass $\log \text{M}/\text{M}_\odot \sim$8.7, retaining a primary peak at $z=2$ with the addition of a secondary $15 < z < 20$ peak.
-Interestingly, the source falls within the $15 < z < 20$ UHR selection space (see Figure~\ref{fig:colormagplot3}), yet its P(z) does not exhibit the distinctly bimodal distribution typically associated with the candidates discussed in Section~\ref{uhrproperties}.
+The best-fit physical properties derived for U-53105 make us conclude that U-53105 is in all likelihood a dusty galaxy at $z\sim$2.6.
+A-26130 indeed falls within the $15 < z < 20$ UHR selection space (see Figure~\ref{fig:colormagplot3}), yet its P(z) does not exhibit the distinctly bimodal distribution typically associated with other UHR candidates discussed in this work.
 This lack of a pronounced high-redshift solution might stem from the absence of a significant spectral break in the best-fit inferred SED, consistent with the faint emission observed in the F200W band for this source.
-The \texttt{EAZY} P(z) further supports the low-redshift solution but also assigns a primary peak at $z\sim$20 for the majority of the adopted templates.
-However, this high-redshift solution is likely spurious, as the faint visibility of the source in the F200W band strongly favors a lower-redshift interpretation.
-The source is resolved in the F277W band (see Appendix~\ref{sizes}), and its BD template-fit further hints for A-26130 to be a galaxy.
-Preliminary evidence, therefore, suggests that A-26130 is likely a HELM galaxy at $z\sim$2 rather than a bona fide UHR source in the $15<z<20$ range.
+The faint visibility of the source in the F200W band also suggests that the high-redshift solution found by \texttt{EAZY} and \texttt{CIGALE} is likely spurious.
+Preliminary evidence, therefore, suggests that A-26130 is likely a dusty galaxy at $z\sim$2 rather than a bona fide UHR source in the $15<z<20$ range.